I'm just going through some last-minute things here.

 Actually, it feels good to laugh today.

-I was just scouring the email, and uh, you know, I had the news out uh earlier today from a website that from a from a member of her church at Harriet Myers is a devout uh Christian, evangelical Christian, so I got a sort of a testy email from someone saying, Hey, Harriet Myers is so loyal to Christ, what's she doing running the Texas Lottery Commission?
+I got a sort of a testy email from someone saying, hey, if Harriet Myers is so loyal to Christ, what's she doing running the Texas Lottery Commission?

-Ninth ward history.
+Ninth Ward history.

 Yes, but is there a future?

-The ninth ward is the poorest section of New Orleans, was underwater quite a long time.
+The 9th Ward is the poorest section of New Orleans.

-It's by C C Connolly in the Washington Post.
+It's by C.C.
+Connolly in the Washington Post.

-No one here wants to say it aloud, but one day soon the bulldozers will come, shoving away big hunks of a neighborhood known for its poverty, its artists, its bad luck, and its bounce back resilience.
+No one here wants to say it aloud, but one day soon the bulldozers will come, shoving away big hunks of a neighborhood known for its poverty, its artists, its bad luck, and its bounce-back resilience.

-A neighborhood tucked into a deep depression between two canals, railroad tracks in the Mississippi River, New Orleans lower ninth ward has spent more of the past five weeks underwater than dry.
+A neighborhood tucked into a deep depression between two canals, railroad tracks in the Mississippi River, New Orleans' lower ninth ward has spent more of the past five weeks underwater than dry.

 Entire houses knocked off foundations, barbershops and corner groceries flattened, cars tossed inside living rooms.

-What remains is coated in muck, a crusty layer of canal water, sewage and dirt.
+What remains is coated in muck, a crusty layer of canal water, sewage, and dirt.

 Mold is rapidly devouring interiors.